8 Steps to a Successful PhD Career Change

 I’ve been in the exact spot you’re in now.
-I found myself at the same crossroad when I did not get tenure and decided to call it quits.
+I found myself at the same crossroad when I decided to call it quits.
 The good news is that you don’t have to settle for less.
 Through personal experience, and through my work as a consultant helping countless academics change careers, I’ve put together an action plan that’s not only easy to follow but that can also save you valuable time by cutting your losses right now and moving on to your next exciting adventure:

 - It’s important to give yourself some time to deal with your loss.
 The very first thing you should do is find someone to talk to.
 You might not be in the mood to talk about an experience that might very likely feel like a failure, but speaking with a close friend or relative who is not an academic can help you realize all is not lost.

 - The next step is to turn your CV into resume.
 This may take more than a day.
 Here are a few resources to help you get started:

 - With your resume sharp and sleek, it’s time to focus on LinkedIn.
 You can find a few tips on building an awesome LinkedIn profile by clicking here.